A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Proofs of corollaries

-In order to obtain a uniform concentration bound for $J_{2}$, we use an argument similar to that from the proof of claim~\eqref{eq:empi_process_J1_index}.
+\textit{Proof of claim~\eqref{eq:empi_process_J2_index}:} In order to obtain a uniform concentration bound for $J_{2}$, we use an argument similar to that from the proof of claim~\eqref{eq:empi_process_J1_index}.
 In particular, since polynomial $(x^{\top} \theta)^{2 p - 1}$ is homogeneous in terms of $\theta$, using the same normalization as in equation~\eqref{eq:normalize_J1_index}, it suffices to demonstrate that